Futureproof: Space Elevator Lifts Humanity

 Future Narrative

 The production of carbon nanotubes at an industrial scale made the long-envisioned system a reality.
 Over the last decade, hundreds of tons of material have been lifted into space, and prices for orbital lifting continue to fall.
 The costs associated with building the Space Elevator have been offset by the frequency of mining spacecraft delivering valuable and exotic minerals from the asteroid belt.
+As we look ahead, Span One stands not just as a symbol of engineering excellence but as a foundation for a new era of exploration, discovery, and global connectivity beyond our atmosphere.

 Singapore was selected as the anchor site for the International Space Elevator.